–Presently, Pulse does not have an acupuncturist that is working out of our location. However, we can make referrals to match your needs.–

 - Do you wake to urinate?
 What time?

 Exam will include taking your pulse at both wrists and inspection of your tongue.
 The information gathered will allow the clinicians to develop a personalized treatment plan for you.

 How do I Decide if Acupuncture is for Me?

 Some key things to keep in mind when choosing a particular mode of treatment are the frequency or length of the treatment and cost.

-Most of the Oriental medicine treatment is done right here at the clinic but on occasion, a patient may have to prepare an herbal tea or brew one at home.
+Most of the Chinese medicine treatment is done right here at the clinic but on occasion, a patient may have to prepare an herbal tea or brew one at home.

 Finally, whether or not you can have acupuncture done on you really depends on how you feel about it.
 If you are hesitant about needles, we also offer Amma, Asian bodywork, Shiatsu, moxa, gua sha, cupping, earseeds and herbs.